dipdup-io/dipdup/docs/indexes/big_map.md

 # big_map

 big_map index allows querying only updates of a specific big map (or several).
-In some cases, it can drastically reduce the amount of data transferred and speed up the indexing process.
+In some cases, it can drastically reduce the amount of data transferred and thus indexing speed comparing to fetching all operations

 ```yaml
 indexes: